ssh-vault/ssh-vault/README.md

 Binaries and packages for a variety of platforms are published to Bintray:
 [ ![Download](https://api.bintray.com/packages/nbari/ssh-vault/ssh-vault/images/download.svg) ](https://dl.bintray.com/nbari/ssh-vault/)

-To download specific version use URL like https://dl.bintray.com/nbari/ssh-vault/ssh-vault_0.12.4_amd64.deb
+To download a specific version, use URL like https://dl.bintray.com/nbari/ssh-vault/ssh-vault_0.12.4_amd64.deb

 To download the latest version: